-iCloud is Apple’s cloud file storage and services platform.
-The service permits users to leverage secure and highly reliable cloud computing features and capabilities to store and share a wide variety of files, locate lost equipment, and synchronize information across multiple devices.
+iCloud (and iCloud+) is Apple’s cloud file storage and services platform.
+The service permits iCloud users, iCloud+ and Apple One subscribers to leverage secure and highly reliable cloud computing features and capabilities to store and share a wide variety of files, locate lost equipment and synchronize information across multiple devices.

 We’ll periodically update this resource guide when new information is available about iCloud.

 - Why does iCloud matter?

 - Who does iCloud affect?